intergalaktik/Extension_Boards_for_Olimex_GateMate/README.md

 - [x] design confirmed working *

 * 3V3 volt is not connected on PMOD side - wire can fix that.
 Once PINS A8 and B8 are set to 0 - PMOD side does the blinks on all pins
+* Checked with 64x64 LED panel and it works
+* LEvel shifting for aoutput may not be needed - and for input could be done cheaper - https://www.colognechip.com/docs/ug1003-gatemate1-level-shifting-latest.pdf

 ### dviIO